 From 30 November 2018 to 6 January 2019, the Palace of Versailles and ESSEC Business School presented “Virtually Versailles” in Singapore.
 It is the Palace of Versailles’ first completely digital exhibition, offering an immersive tour of Versailles using the most innovative digital tools.

 In 2016, the Palace of Versailles and ESSEC Business School founded a partnership to transmit the French art of living, as well as its unparalleled savoir-faire, heritage, and creation.
 The goal is also to expand their reach around the world, particularly in Asia, which sends more than 1.5 million visitors to the Palace of Versailles each year.

-During this event, ESSEC Business School will offer two lectures on the theme of heritage, innovation, and attractivity:
+During this event, ESSEC Business School offered two lectures on the theme of heritage, innovation, and attractivity:

-- "Managing Heritage & Exceptional Savoir-faire in a Modern and Digital Era" - on 30 November, Ion Sky, by invitation only.
+- "Managing Heritage & Exceptional Savoir-faire in a Modern and Digital Era" - on 30 November 2018, Ion Sky

 A digital exploration in Singapore

 Located in the heart of the city of Singapore, Ion Orchard is one of the largest shopping centres in the city-state, with more than 57 million visitors per year.
-The Virtually Versailles exploration will be presented in its exhibition spaces: Ion Art, a 520-m2 space where most of the exhibition will occur, and Ion Sky, on the 56th floor, which boasts a 360-degree view of the city of Singapore.
-Ion Sky will serve as the culmination of the experience with a projection of the most important immersive film on the Palace of Versailles.
+The Virtually Versailles exploration was presented in its exhibition spaces: Ion Art, a 520-m2 space where most of the exhibition will occur, and Ion Sky, on the 56th floor, which boasts a 360-degree view of the city of Singapore.
+Ion Sky served as the culmination of the experience with a projection of the most important immersive film on the Palace of Versailles.